Fudanyrd/CMU15-213/README.md

 ## Lab7: Malloc
 The worst choice I have ever made: using `simple segregated allocator`!
 This fails a lot of tests.
 Later I should implement `segregated allocator` instead.

+Currently I can only get up to `84` scores(100 total) for the record.
+This lab is hard and need constant work😇😇...

 # Why did I take this course
 I want to further my understanding of Computer System and learn x86 assembly as well.